ashivliving/quicklego-angular/README.md

   index.html            --> app layout file (the main html template file of the app) dist/                   --> The build would be found here which could be pushed to production
 ```

-### Contribute

-As this my first open source project please have a look at this and suggest feedbacks, better contribute.